Annapurna in the Monsoon Day 6: The Shrine of Dovan

 To be honest I have no idea how Seema managed these crossings with my backpack.
 But she remained graceful as ever, crossing lightly after me as if she was not bearing anything at all.

-Yet there are no leeches here
+Water everywhere, yet there are no leeches

 I fretted over the wet, remembering the leech-infested trails around Ghorepani and Tadapani.
 But as we went on, the leeches were mysteriously absent.